 Our last area to visit of the day was Kernel Kernel’s House of Cornfusion.
 So good we went around twice!
 This is one for the whole family and so laugh out loud funny as to how it makes you feel.
 We particularly liked the corridor inspired by the Charlie and the Chocolate Factory film, such a clever illusion and honestly not sure how on earth the centre of gravity area is done but that was so good.
 You’d have to try it to know what I mean!

 We filled an entire day at York Maze and didn’t even get time to do everything because there were so many things that the kids wanted to do again.
 The gift shop on the way out wasn’t your standard ‘tat shop’ as we like to call them.
 It was full of gorgeous unique products for your home and garden as well as pocket money toys for the kids too.
 I was scared to let the kids and the wife loose in there!
 The kids were happy with a York Maze pen and a big smile on their face from such a brilliant, fun filled day.

-We managed to rack up 14,000 steps on our day out, covering an estimated distance of 6 miles.
+According to my TomTom sports watch, we managed to rack up 14,000 steps on our day out and covered an estimated distance of 6 miles.
 Amazing how far kids can walk when they’re having fun.
 If you’re looking for a family day out this summer, we really can’t recommend York Maze enough and they’re open in October half term too for lots of Halloween fun!

 Let me know in the comments if you’ve been to York Maze before?